Overview

 webhookUrl defined in your farcaster.json

-looked up when you want to send a notification to a particular user.Once you have a notification token for a user, you can send them a notification
+looked up when you want to send a notification to a particular user.Send a notification

 notification you send.
 This identifier is joined with the FID (e.g. (fid, notificationId) to create a unique key that is used to deduplicate requests